CT(LEGAL) - INTELLECTUAL PROPERTY

 Intellectual Property Policy

-It is a policy of the state that each institution of higher education shall at all times have a current copy of its intellectual property policies that meet the following minimum standards on file with the Coordinating Board or posted on the institution's website on the internet in a manner available to the public:
+It is a policy of the state that each institution of higher education shall at all times have a current copy of its intellectual property policies that meet the following minimum standards posted on the institution's website on the internet in a manner available to the public:

 - Disclosure of scientific and technological developments, including inventions, discoveries, trade secrets, and computer software;